vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

         availability: "{{ 'sensor.tempest_temperature_feels_like_rounded' | has_value }}
 {% endraw %}
 ```
-This is the code for the mushroom card, as shown on the image, based on this template.
+This is the code for the Mushroom card shown in the image, based on this template.
 ```yaml
 {% raw %}
 # Sourcecode by vdbrink.github.io